Can You Buy Life Insurance for Your Parents?

 Joint life insurance covers both parents under a single policy with two main options: first-to-die and survivorship coverage.
 First-to-die policies pay benefits when the first spouse dies, providing immediate financial protection for the surviving parent at lower costs than two separate policies.

 Survivorship life insurance (also called second-to-die coverage) pays benefits only after both parents die, making it ideal for estate planning and wealth transfer to heirs.
-This option works best when both parents are healthy and your primary goal involves leaving an inheritance rather than providing income replacement for a surviving spouse.
+Survivorship life insurance works best when both parents are healthy and your primary goal involves leaving an inheritance rather than providing income replacement for a surviving spouse.

 Choose joint coverage when both parents have similar health statuses and life expectancies.
-Individual policies work better if one parent has significant health issues or you need immediate protection for the surviving spouse.
+Individual policies work better if one parent has major health issues or you need immediate protection for the surviving spouse.

 Best Life Insurance Options for Parents

-Age is critical when selecting a life insurance policy for parents.
-Different age groups need different types of insurance because people's financial situations change as they get older.
+Age matters when selecting life insurance for parents.
+Different age groups need different types of insurance because financial situations change with age.

 Younger Parents (Ages 25 to 40)

-Younger parents may be in the early stages of family life and facing significant financial obligations like mortgages or children's education.
+Younger parents may face major financial obligations like mortgages or children's education.
 Term life insurance works well here because it provides substantial coverage for less money during the years when they need it most.

 Middle-Aged Parents (Ages 40 to 60)